hudikhq/hoodik/README.md

 ### Search

-Searchable metadata (file name, etc.) is tokenized, hashed, and stored as opaque tokens.
-When you search, the same operation is applied to your query and the hashes are matched server-side — no plaintext ever leaves the browser.
+Searchable metadata (file names, and the contents of notes) is tokenized in the browser and each token is tagged with HMAC under a key derived from your private key.
+Only those tags are stored.
+When you search, the same tagging is applied to your query and the tags are matched server-side.
+No plaintext leaves the browser, and the key never does either, so the index cannot be read back into words by anyone holding the database.

 ### Public links